 TGIF!
 Are you ready for the weekend?
 I have just the post ( two, actually) that will jumpstart the relaxation.
-So, in our May issue of the Once Upon A Tea Time magazine, we featured a wedding.
-I haven’t featured many weddings on OUATT and this one was extra special because the bridal couple and their families decided that they would put together a handcrafted occasion.
-I have shared a preview on the blog before but today I want to share with you part 1 of the story complete with pictures, and I am sure it will leave you misty-eyed.
+I haven’t featured many weddings and this one is extra special because the bridal couple and their families decided that they would put together a handcrafted occasion.
+Today I want to share with you part 1 of the story complete with pictures, and I am sure it will leave you misty-eyed.
 I will be back with Part 2 tomorrow.
 Enjoy!

 Roopali Bahal moved to the United States from India four years ago, as a graduate student.
 She now works as a management consultant and lives in Southern California.
 In February of this year, Roopali married her longtime sweetheart in India’s capital city, New Delhi.
 Just like with every wedding, it was the culmination of months of planning.
 But in this instance, the efforts also involved coordination across continents and working with a diverse team of local artisans and designers.
 If you are familiar with India, you know that most of the country’s states differ in the language spoken and in the cultural traditions that they follow.
 What they all have in common is their love of weddings.
 Weddings in India take place over a period of 2-3 days, follow many ceremonial traditions and can range from simple elegance to lavish, over-the-top displays.
 For her wedding, Roopali, with the support of her fiancé and their families, set out to put together a memorable occasion that showcased her love of India’s myriad, artisanal arts and crafts.
 All of it tailored to fit the aesthetic of a modern couple.
 Isn’t it the epitome of luxury when so many parts of your wedding are handcrafted with so much love?